storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 ### Option 3: Doing both

 These methods are not mutually exclusive, and in some situations it may be desirable to use both.
+When multiple methods are provided, the arguments are evaluated and attempted in left-to-right order.

 ```bash
 JOIN=d53e9fae-7436-4185-82ea-c0446a52e2cd,172.28.128.3,172.28.128.9